HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 the resulting count or to obtain a value that lets you do something useful.
 The approach used in this guide is the counting of HL7 FHIR resources matching criteria associated to identify **populations** (of resources), and relate these populations in various ways to express a measurement.
-These measurements describe the capacity, availablity, average service times, et cetera.
+These measurements describe the capacity, availability, average service times, et cetera.

 #### Example Situational Awareness Measures used in the US